truecharts/public/charts/stable/pihole/docs/split-dns.md

 :::

-1. Install Blocky from the Enterprise train with all defaults except for the following.
+1. Install Blocky from the premium train with all defaults except for the following.

 2. Override Default Upstreams